spectrocloud/cluster-api-provider-azure/docs/book/src/topics/managedcluster.md

 The combination of AzureManagedControlPlane/AzureManagedCluster corresponds to provisioning an AKS cluster.
 AzureManagedMachinePool corresponds one-to-one with AKS node pools.
-This also means that creating atleast one AzureManagedMachinePool with Spec.Mode System, since AKS requires at least one system pool at creation time.
+This also means that at least one AzureManagedMachinePool with Spec.Mode System should exist, while creation.
+AKS expects at least one system pool at creation time.
+For more documentation on system node pool refer [AKS Docs](https://docs.microsoft.com/en-us/azure/aks/use-system-pools)

 ## Deploy with clusterctl